 Radio communication seems to have been a major issue, especially in the Pacific Theater, with some boats having no radios, and both aircraft and boats operating on multiple, but different frequencies.
 This resulted in messages having to be relayed through multiple commands when time was of the essence.

 At the end of WWII, Lt.
 Gen. Hoyt Vandenberg, Asst.
 Chief of Air Staff for Operations, declared all boats over 45’ to be “excess” and that the USCG was to take over all open ocean rescues.
 The USGC got much of the army fleet but the navy acquired fifteen of the AAF 85' crash boats as well as eighty-seven of the 104s.
 Yet five years later, the USAF was scrambling to get their hands on all the 63 and 85 footers they could get for use in Korea.
 In late 1945 the air sea rescue operations were renamed to the Air Rescue Service (ARS).
 Their Headquarters was moved three times in the first seven months of 1946.
-This was a period of turmoil for the service as the military shrank and the role of the service was questioned.
-In December of 1946 Col Richard T. Knight took over command of ARS and was tasked with either building it up or shutting it down.
+This was a period of turmoil for the service as the military shrank and the role of the rescue service was questioned.
+In December of 1946 Col Richard T. Kight took over command of ARS and was tasked with either building it up or shutting it down.
 Fortunately he became a strong supporter and pushed for expansion of the service and its budget.
-In spite of the declaration that boats over 45 ft. were excess, the boats remained in the ARS until the fall 1956, although the focus was definitely on helicopters.
-The last crash boats, 46 footers, built for the USAF were built by Simms Brothers of Dorchester, MA in August of 1956.
-The Navy continued to use crash boats in a variety of roles before decommissioning the last of them in the late 1960s or early 1970s.
+In spite of the declaration that boats over 45 ft. were excess, many of the larger boats remained in the ARS until the fall 1956, although the focus was definitely on helicopters.
+The last crash boats, 44 footers, built for the USAF were built by Simms Brothers of Dorchester, MA in August of 1956.
+The Navy continued to use crash boats in a variety of roles (see Non-Standard Applications on the left side of the screen) before decommissioning the last of them in the late 1960s or early 1970s.

 USAF Era Starts